Author

 Author and Visual Interface Designer

-Why I created this course In November 2025 I decided to compile all my experience into structured and clear material because I saw how many designers face the same problem: they know how to draw beautiful screens, but they lack systematic understanding of visual language.
+In November 2025 I decided to compile all my experience into structured and clear material because I saw how many designers face the same problem: they know how to draw beautiful screens, but they lack systematic understanding of visual language.
 Many create chaotic layouts where fonts change from screen to screen, colors look random, and spacing has no logic.
 I wanted to show that visual interface design is not just taste — it is a discipline with clear rules, scales, and principles.

 This course was born from the desire to help designers move from intuitive to systematic approaches.
 I put here everything I have tested on real projects over the years: how to build typographic scales, create harmonious palettes, place emphasis through size, color, and space, ensure balance across any screen density.
 The goal is to give tools you can apply immediately: take a scale, take a palette, take spacing rules — and your interface instantly becomes more professional and consistent.